eosc-kc/keycloak-community/design/oidc_federation.md

 - `organization_name` (optional): A human readable name representing the organization owning the RP (Keycloak).
 - `authority_hints` (required): the entity identifier(s) of intermediate entities or trust anchor(s) that Keycloak RP belongs to.
 This information is intended to be included in the self-signed entity statement of the RP.
 - `expired`: Entity statement expiration time.
 The client registration will expire at this time.
 In the case of the explicit registration, Keycloak will need to periodically renew the registration (see [this](#explicit-registration-1) for details).
-- `trust_anchor_id` (required only in the case of the explicit client registration type): The value is the entity identifier of a trust anchor.
-This value is not supplied by the realm admin.
+- `trust_anchor_ids` (required): List containing the entity identifier of the trust anchors.
-Instead, the OP will provide the value to the RP based on the trust anchor it chose when responding to an explicit client registration.
+- `op_entity_identifier` : OP entity identifier.
+Required only for explicit registration.

 The Client Id will be automatically set to the entity identifier ( `http(s)://host:port/{basepath}/realms/{realm-name}/{rp_alias}`).
 The Client Secret will not be set.
 If `client_registration_types` is set to explicit, Identity Provider will be disabled.
 See [this](#explicit-registration-1) for details